THE COMPLETE SEO CONTENT CALENDAR GUIDE

 Prioritize by Business Impact and Keyword Opportunity

-Not all content is worth producing at the same priority.
-Score each planned article on: search volume potential, keyword difficulty, business relevance (does ranking here bring qualified buyers?), and competitive opportunity (is the current top-ranking content weak or outdated?).
+Score each planned article on: search volume potential, keyword difficulty, business relevance (does ranking here bring qualified buyers?), and competitive opportunity.
 Prioritize the intersection of high business impact and real ranking opportunity — avoid vanity content that doesn't drive qualified traffic.

 Score: volume × business relevance ÷ difficulty